-It may seem obvious that teacher resumes need contact information.
+It may seem obvious that a teacher’s resume needs contact information.
 It would surprise you how many candidates forget to include some or all of their contact information on their resume and cover letter.
 At the top of the first page of your resume, be sure to include your full name, address, phone numbers, and email address.
 Triple check this area to ensure there are no mistakes!

 D: Double Check Resume Information

-It’s incredibly important that you double check your resume for any spelling or grammar mistakes.
+It’s incredibly vital that you double-check your resume for any spelling or grammar mistakes.
 Nothing looks worse on a job application document than someone who either can’t spell or doesn’t know to use spell and grammar check.
-By submitting mistake-free documents, you will let the potential employer know that you are detail-oriented and take the time to get the job done right – something they will be looking for in their prospective candidates, regardless of the position in question.
+By submitting mistake-free documents, you will let the potential employer know that you are detail-oriented and take the time to get the job done right.
+These are skills they will be looking for in their prospective candidates, regardless of the position in question.

 E: Education Listed Completely and Accurately

 If you have recently completed your education, possess a master’s degree or higher, or recently completed your teaching certification, then your education section should be placed before your work experience in your resume.
 If your degrees are unrelated to teaching, or if you have not been in school for many years, then you can place your work experience before your education.

 F: Facts Matter in Academic Resumes

 When listing your relevant education accomplishments, it is best to provide either an exact or approximate number to emphasize the impact of the achievement.
 For instance, if you have secured a grant, how much did you receive?
 If you decreased absenteeism, by what percentage?
 I know, sometimes you don’t have numbers or percentages – that’s okay.
-Quantifying relevant achievements in teacher resumes is one of the most valuable education resume writing tips we can pass on.
+Quantifying relevant achievements in your resume is one of the most valuable education resume tips we can pass on.